 There are other options to connect your receiver to the flight controller as well as these main three.
 You can use things like a Spektrum satellite receiver connected to the flight controller directly, handy when there isn’t much space.
 You can also use newer connections like I-Bus from venders like FlySky.
 Have a look on the receiver you want to use and look for wither a PPM or S-Bus connection first as they are the most widely supported and some of the easiest to setup.

 Once you’ve identified the pins on the receiver then you’ll need to wire them up to the corresponding pins on the flight controller.
 On ours here, the PPM and S-Bus connections would be wired to the same pins on the flight controller.
-On some others there may be different connector for PPM or S-Bus.
+On some others, there may be a different connector for PPM or S-Bus.
 Follow the instructions for your board.

 Connecting the ESC and Motor(s)

 The next thing to do is connect the power.
 Care needs to be taken here as the flight controller and GPS will take a little more current/power than a model without them.
-In a normal plane you only have to worry about supplying the power for the servos and radio receiver.
+In a normal plane, you only have to worry about supplying the power for the servos and radio receiver.
 Here we also have a flight controller and GPS unit that will need clean 5v power too.